OCHA-DAP/pa-anticipatory-action/analyses/bfa/notebooks/bfa_seas_bavg_iriforecast.md

 While we can include the spatial severity in the trigger threshold, we should also take into account that the spatial uncertainty of seasonal forecasts is large.

 Given the size of the area of interest, it might therefore be better to only focus on whether any cell within that region reached the probability threshold.
+However, in this case 40% might be too sensitive of a trigger

 +++